 poet, Editor, and Educator in Montreal, Québec, Canada

-Greg Santos is the author of the poetry pamphlet BLACKBIRDS (Eyewear, 2018), two full-length collections RABBIT PUNCH!
-(DC Books, 2014) and THE EMPEROR'S SOFA (DC Books, 2010), and two chapbooks, TWEET TWEET TWEET (Corrupt Press, 2011) and OBLIVION AVENUE (Trainwreck Press, 2008).
-His newest full-length poetry collection, GHOST FACE, is forthcoming in Spring 2020 with DC Books.
+Greg Santos is a poet, editor, and educator.
+His newest full-length poetry collection is GHOST FACE (2020).
+He is the author of the poetry pamphlet BLACKBIRDS (2018), two full-length collections RABBIT PUNCH!
+(2014) and THE EMPEROR'S SOFA (2010), and two chapbooks, TWEET TWEET TWEET (2011) and OBLIVION AVENUE (2008).

-His writing has been featured in The League of Canadian Poets' Poetry Pause series, The Academy of American Poets' Poem in Your Pocket Day booklets, The Walrus, Queen's Quarterly, Geist, Vallum, The Feathertale Review, Cha: An Asian Literary Journal, McSweeney's Internet Tendency, The Best American Poetry Blog, and World Literature Today.
+His writing has been featured in The League of Canadian Poets' Poetry Pause series, The Academy of American Poets' Poem in Your Pocket Day booklets, The Walrus, This Magazine, Queen's Quarterly, Geist, Vallum, The Feathertale Review, Cha: An Asian Literary Journal, McSweeney's Internet Tendency, The Best American Poetry Blog, and World Literature Today.

 Santos regularly works with at-risk communities as a creative writing instructor and as a course designer and leader at The Thomas More Institute.
 He is the Editor in Chief of the Quebec Writers' Federation's carte blanche magazine.

 He is an adoptee of Cambodian, Portuguese, and Spanish heritage.
 He lives in Tiohtià:ke/Montréal with his wife and two children.